North Bavarian Motorways Directorate

 By employing a modern GIS based on technology developed by Esri and con terra, winter road maintenance controllers now have all the decision-relevant data they need, displayed ready for use on a single screen.

-ArcGIS for Server - provision of map services and GIS functions
+ArcGIS Enterprise – provision of map services and GIS functions, real- time data processing with GeoEvent Server.

-FME Server and FME Desktop - ETL processes for continuous processing of complex real-time data
+FME Server and FME Desktop – ETL processes for ongoing processing of raw and source data (including DWD weather data, scatter and clearing plans)

 map.apps – creating, organising and operating geo-apps